 For someone who never thought she would succeed at painting, Taylor Bielecki has proven herself wrong and won a national award in the process.
 Bielecki, a senior B.F.A. candidate in the Penn State School of Visual Arts, is one of fifteen students chosen by the VSA Emerging Young Artists Program, a Jean Kennedy Smith Arts and Disability Program.
 The program recognizes and showcases the work of emerging young artists with disabilities, ages 16-25, who are residing in the United States.
-Her artwork will be included in a year-long nationally touring exhibition, and she will attend an all-expenses-paid professional development workshop in Washington, D.C. at the end of October.
+Her artwork is included in a year-long nationally touring exhibition, she traveled to Washington D.C. to participate in VSA’s week-long series of openings and professional development workshops for the emerging artists

 “I don’t think it has sunken in yet.
 It’s hard to get used to all of this attention because I’m just always painting,” said a modest Bielecki, who “lives” in the studio and gets so engrossed in her work that she sometimes forgets to eat or check the clock.